tom68-ll/SAFENLIDB/README.md

 2. Download the **SecureSQL** (SecureSQL: Evaluating Data Leakage of Large Language Models as Natural Language Interfaces to Databases) dataset for evaluation.

 3. Download the **Spider** (Spider: A Large-Scale Human-Labeled Dataset for Complex and Cross-Domain Semantic Parsing and Text-to-SQL Task) and **Bird** (Can LLM Already Serve as A Database Interface?
-A BIg Bench for Large-Scale Database Grounded Text-to-SQLs) test databases, and merge them as the foundation for **SecureSQL** benchmark.
+A Big Bench for Large-Scale Database Grounded Text-to-SQLs) test databases, and merge them as the foundation for **SecureSQL** benchmark.

 ## **✨Security-Aware NLIDB Data Synthesis**